IN THIS ARTICLE:

 What Is a Broken Link?

-A broken link — or dead link — leads to a page that doesn’t exist.
+A broken link — or dead link — leads to a web page that doesn’t exist.
 When a user clicks on a broken link, they encounter a “404 Not Found” error.
-The page you intended to send users to may have been moved or deleted, or maybe there’s a typo in the link.
+The page you intended to send users to may have been moved or deleted, or there may be a typo in the link.
 It’s also common for redirect errors to create dead ends on your website.

 Types of Broken Links